Rwanda’s Magashi camp is getting conservation right

 Our presence in the park enables us to assist AMC through a number of local initiatives such as the monitoring and study of endangered wildlife, training of future trackers, removal of alien invasive plant species and the support of post-graduate Rwanda conservation students, with the first research project due to begin in a couple of months”.Rob Baas

 Like all other Wilderness Safaris camps, Magashi is driven by the company’s 4Cs sustainability ethos of Commerce, Community, Culture and Conservation.
-With barely any tourism background, one out of three employees of the camp staff were sourced directly from the neighbouring communities.
+With barely any tourism background, one out of three employees of the camp staff was sourced directly from the neighbouring communities.
 The company intends to hire more local people as it trains and develops its current staff into senior positions, and has also been sourcing local products and handcrafted gifts through community projects.

 “In addition to our commitment to conservation and community empowerment, Magashi will celebrate culture through our locally-inspired interior design, traditional food and cultural presentations.
 The camp also boasts a light footprint, is 100% solar powered and completely single-use plastic free.
 We have no doubt that by offering a life-changing experience that is strongly rooted in a core purpose, we will inspire positive action.
 We look forward to sharing the wonders of Akagera with our guests.”Rob Baas